 Mason’s goal is to become climate neutral by 2050.
 If Mason reduces the greenhouse gas emissions from its building energy use as well as its transportation area, that covers up to 80% of Mason’s emissions.
 Mason reports its greenhouse gas emissions inventory on a regular basis.
 In FY16, Mason emitted approximately 102,000 metric tons of carbon dioxide equivalent (MTCDE).
 For more details on Mason’s greenhouse gas emissions, please visit Mason’s Annual Progress Evaluation on Second Nature’s website.

 Mason has eleven (11) buildings designed to Leadership in Energy and Environmental Design (LEED) certified standard or above, and two buildings Virginia Energy Conservation and Environmental Standards (VEES) certified.
 Mason has many more buildings designed or renovated with sustainability in mind, including lighting and water fixture upgrades.
-For more information, please visit the buildings section of Mason’s Office of Sustainability website.
+For more information, please visit the buildings section of Mason’s University Sustainability website.

 The central heating and cooling plant provides chilled water and high temperature hot water for the university’s cooling and heating needs.
 To schedule a tour of the plant, please email firstname.lastname@example.org at least four weeks in advance with the best times and dates for you.